You are not quite sure how you got yourself into the affair, and even less sure about how to end an affair.

-- You will continue in your ambivalent state until someone else makes the decision that will set the path for the rest of your life.
+Continue in your ambivalent state until someone else makes the decision that will set the path for the rest of your life.

-- You will commit to a relationship with your lover and trade your current life for one with him or her.
+Commit to a relationship with your lover and trade your current life for one with him or her.

-- You will end the affair in time possibly to restore your life as it was.
+End the affair in time possibly to restore your life as it was.

 Someone Else Makes the Decision